ozkary/data-engineering-mta-turnstile/ai-agents/README.md

-# 🤖 AI-Driven Data Engineering: MTA Lake Discovery
+# 🤖 AI-Driven Data Engineering

 This repository contains a framework for automating **Data Lake discovery** and **Warehouse orchestration** using the **Model Context Protocol (MCP)** and Google’s **Agent Development Kit (ADK)**.